 Kings College Hospital

 In 1917, he finally was able to build a hut on Camberwell Green, not without some opposition from locals who feared damage to the Green.
 Fund raising was started in December 1916 and over £6,000 was raised from the local community.
 The hut was opened on Empire Day , 24 May 1917.
 It was built by J McManus Ltd and it was managed by Miss Majorie Butter.
 The number of men who slept or passed through during this time was over 10,000 per week.

 Here are some postcard photos of the YMCA exterior.

-This 1st postcard showing the official opening.
-In the 2nd and 3rd and 4th postcards you can see the upper part of the Father Red Cap pub still standing today.
+In the 1st to 3rd postcards you can see the upper part of the Father Red Cap pub still standing today.

 Alfred Weeks, a representative of the Metropolitan Sunday Schools offers us the following descriptions of the YMCA hut.
 He described it as a “long rambling building, like a golfing pavilion, confronted by a fresh grass lawn, studded with trees and geranium beds, and backed by a clear blue sky…” The entrance was right on the street.
 He described the inside as “some old baronial banqueting hall”

 “…At one end a counter spread with multitudinous plates and light refreshments.
 The hall is rectangular in form, the further end being cut off to form a billiard room… The billiard rooms consisted of four tables with two large windows.
 One window had the YMCA emblem embossed on it and the other the arms of Camberwell.